programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 This code specifies that we only want one column in Row 1, and we use the `H1` HTML element to enclose the dashboard's title. `className` sets the [CSS](https://perma.cc/BK4W-2JKY) styling for the `H1` HTML element, in this case the title will be centered, with margins set on top and bottom.

-In Row 2, we're creating a text box which directs users to select a date range and setting the text font to bold:
+In Row 2, we're creating a text box with a bold font which directs users to select a date range:

 ```
 dbc.Row([ # row 2